CR4 Frequenty Askes Questions (FAQ)

 When you register with CR4, you create an account with a user name.
 After registering, you can login to take advantage of CR4’s personalization features, and to have your username displayed on comments and posts.
 To login, look in the upper right-hand corner of the CR4 home page for the Login link.
 This link will take you to a page where you can enter your username and password.
 Remember that your password is case-sensitive.
 This means, for example, that 'S' and 's' are different.

-At the top of the right-hand navigation bar in the box labeled "Got Something to Say?", click either "Ask a Question" (to ask / post a question) or "Start a Discussion" (to report / post news, tell a story, etc.).
+At the top of the CR4 right-hand navigation, in the block labeled "Got Something to Say?", click either "Ask a Question" (to ask / post a question) or "Start a Discussion" (to report / post news, tell a story, etc.).
 Enter a title and your message (including related links, if applicable), then select the appropriate forum for your entry.
 Click "Preview Thread" to see how your submission will look.
 If everything looks good, submit your entry; you can also edit your post within fifteen minutes of publishing it, if you find errors.
 Once the post is submitted, it will appear on CR4 in the forum that you selected.

 If you own the copyright, then the answer is "yes".